Honors College Fellows Heading link

 - Serves as the student’s and the Honors College’s agent in the home department;

 - Provides guidance for the student’s independent study or research, working with the student directly or suggesting other appropriate faculty members with whom the student might work; and

 - Encourages and advises the student regarding the student’s Honors College Capstone Project.
-The Fellow might serve as the faculty advisor for this project or might help the student find other appropriate faculty advisors.
+The Fellow might choose to serve as the Capstone Supervisor for this project or might help the student find an appropriate alternative Supervisor.

 As a mentee, the student shall: